 X3D Ontology for Semantic Web

-The X3D Ontology for Semantic Web provides terms of reference for semantic query of X3D models.
+The X3D Ontology for Semantic Web provides terms of reference for semantic query of X3D graphics models, including interactive 3D geometry, multimedia, and metadata.

 The X3D Semantic Web Working Group mission is to publish models to the Web using X3D in order to best gain Web interoperability and enable intelligent 3D applications, feature-based 3D model querying, and reasoning over 3D scenes.